Problem Definition

 ### 3.3 Opaque Transaction Order Markets

-MEV searchers manipulate transaction ordering through private channels with validators — a process that cannot be verified from the outside.
+MEV searchers manipulate transaction ordering through private channels with validators, but this process cannot be externally verified.

-* Only the handful operating private mempools can access MEV opportunities
+* Only a handful of validators running private mempools can access MEV opportunities

 Because Solana has no public mempool by design, orderflow moves through private channels.
 This makes the opacity problem far more severe than on Ethereum.